 The other type of manufacturing process is additive manufacturing.
 It is a much more recently developed form of manufacturing, and is still evolving.
-Instead of using tools to remove material from stock, additive manufacturing essentially starts from nothing and builds the part by adding small amounts of material in layers.
+Instead of using tools to remove material from stock or using force and temperature to change the shape of the raw material, additive manufacturing essentially starts from nothing and builds the part by adding small amounts of material in layers.
 Additive manufacturing can take form in a few different methods depending on the materials being used and the desired structure of the part.